Zettai Zetsumei (album): Promotion and release

 Radwimps took part in Tower Records' No Music, No Life? advertisement campaign from March 8 until March 21, and were featured on in-store posters in Tower Records stores across Japan.
 The band will also make two appearances on Tokyo FM's School of Lock! on their regular program Rad Locks!, airing in April and May 2011.

-The band will tour across Japan between April and July 2011, on their Radwimps Zettai Enmai Tour (RADWIMPS 絶体延命ツアー), performing 37 dates.
+The band toured across Japan between April and July 2011, on their Radwimps Zettai Enmai Tour (RADWIMPS 絶体延命ツアー), performing 37 dates.